CSBP-CPSE/OpenTabulate/docs/CONTRIB.md

 	}
 ```

-into your source file will insert the column `country` during data processing and fill in every entry with 'canada'.
+into your source file will insert the column `country` during data processing and fill in every entry with "canada".
 This object supports the following keys:

 | Key | JSON Type | Description | Required? | Dependencies |
 | --- | --------- | ----------- | --------- | ------------ |